Microneedling Cost | Factors to Consider

 Downtime

-Fortunately, most microneedling treatments require little to no downtime.
+Fortunately, since microneedling is a minimally invasive treatment most patients will require little to no downtime.
 Most patients return to work the next day.
 Downtime will depend on how aggressive the treatment received was and if you follow the proper aftercare instructions provided by your physician.

 A facial or under-eye treatment may leave the patient a little subconscious about their appearance following the procedure.
 Redness, swelling, and flaking are expected in the first few days after the procedure and make-up can not be applied for the first 48 hours.